 You might be asking why sunscreens are so bad for the very environment they were made for?
 Well, most mainstream suncream brands contain the chemical oxybenzone, and while this chemical is great for protecting our skin from sun damage, it is disastrous for the coral reefs.
 In fact, a study found this stuff is so bad for the coral reefs that even a small amount applied to someone’s hand and then dipped in water containing coral, fully bleached the coral in 96 hours.

-Never fear, there are wonderful companies out there who are making sustainable sunscreens.
-Here are 3 environmentally friendly and vegan sunscreens.
+Never fear, there are wonderful companies out there who are making sustainable sunscreens, ready for you to slap on whilst on holiday.
+Here are 4 environmentally friendly and vegan sunscreens.

 Green people offer a selection of sunscreens, some of them are not vegan or coral safe.
 However, they label their products so you can easily tell which ones are.